Summer Sessions 2019

 NYYM Summer Sessions is a week-long gathering at Silver Bay YMCA, a conference and family retreat center on the shores of Lake George within New York State’s Adirondack Park.
 Silver Bay has a variety of buildings for meetings and accommodations scattered across a beautiful campus.
 Staying at Silver Bay includes access to swimming, boating, a craft shop, a gymnasium, archery, and shuffleboard, among other amenities.
 Friends often take advantage of these activities during their free time.
 Visit silverbay.org for more information.

-On Sunday July 21, arrival day, check-in starts at 4:00 p.m.
+On Sunday July 21, arrival day, Sessions Committee has added a special opportunity for First Time Attenders to get all their questions answered and start the week off well informed.
+Come to the auditorium at 2:30p for orientation!
+Then, check-in starts at 4:00 p.m. on the porch of the Inn.
 Junior Yearly Meeting (JYM) registration is also at that time.
-After dinner, there is Opening Worship with a roll call and introductions, including JYM groups and leaders.
+After dinner, there is Opening Worship with a welcome, roll call, introductions, including JYM groups and leaders, and of course, worship.

 Every day at Summer Sessions, Monday through Friday, follows roughly the same schedule: